yjs/y-leveldb/README.md

-# IndexedDB database adapter for [Yjs](https://github.com/y-js/yjs)
+# LevelDB database adapter for [Yjs](https://github.com/y-js/yjs)

-Use the IndexedDB database adapter to store your shared data persistently in the browser.
-The next time you join the session, your changes will still be there.
+Use the LevelDB database adapter to store your shared data persistently in NodeJs applications.
+The changes will persist after restart.

-* Minimizes the amount of data exchanged between server and client
-* Makes offline editing possible
-* Not supported by all browsers (see [mdn](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API))

 ## Use it!
 Install this with bower or npm.

 ##### Bower
 ```
-bower install y-indexeddb --save
+bower install y-leveldb --save
 ```

 ##### NPM
 ```
-npm install y-indexeddb --save
+npm install y-leveldb --save
 ```

 ### Example